uwa-hpc/hpc-novice/_episodes/18-using-r.md

 core R language is extended by a large number of software packages, which contain reusable code, documentation, and sample data.

-This section is `not` about writing R scripts, it is about installing packages and running R scripts.
+### This episode is `NOT` about writing R scripts, it is about running R scripts and maintaining R.

 ## Sample SLURM script for R